George F. Edmunds: Family

 In 1852 Edmunds married Susan Marsh Lyman (1831–1916), a niece of George Perkins Marsh.
 They had two daughters.

-Awards
+Awards and honors

 Among Edmunds's honors were an honorary Master of Arts from the University of Vermont and honorary LL.D. degrees from Middlebury College, Dartmouth College and the University of Vermont.
+He was elected to the American Philosophical Society in 1895.

 Legacy

 Edmunds Elementary and Middle Schools in Burlington, which share a complex, opened as the city's high school in 1900 on land donated by Edmunds, and became a middle and elementary grades facility in 1964.

-Mount Rainier's Edmunds Glacier and the town of Edmonds, Washington (despite the spelling) are named for him.
+Mount Rainier's Edmunds Glacier and the town of Edmonds, Washington (despite the spelling), are named for him.

 The Vermont Historical Society maintains the George F. Edmunds Fund, which awards an annual prize for student research and writing on Vermont history.

-His birthplace in Richmond, Vermont is a privately owned residence and farm, and marked by a Vermont Historic Sites Commission sign.
+His birthplace in Richmond, Vermont, is a privately owned residence and farm, and marked by a Vermont Historic Sites Commission sign.